netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/adc-certificate-validation.md

       value: " <Mounted volume path>/myCA.pem"
 ```

-As specified in the example YAML file, following are the specific changes required for enabling certificate validation in the Citrix ingress controller.
+As specified in the example YAML file, following are the specific changes required for enabling certificate validation in the Netscaler ingress controller.

 ### Configure Kubernetes secret as a volume